Azure/aztranslate/docs/README.md

 hi,1.00,fr,Dites-moi le message le plus important ce matin
 ```

+By default the translator will determine the source language.
+This can
+be overridden using *--from=*.

-Different translation engines have had different training experiences
+Different language translation engines have had different training
-and thus have different capabilities.
-For example, Google translates
+experiences and thus have different capabilities.
+For example, Google
-the Indonesian *Wah kayak artis Korea* into *Wow, like a Korean
+translates the Indonesian *Wah kayak artis Korea* into *Wow, like a
-artist* whilst Azure translates it as *Wah Kayaking Korean
+Korean artist* whilst Azure translates it as *Wah Kayaking Korean
 artist*.
 This can have an impact on downstream processing such as
 sentiment analysis, for example.